nils-mathieu/piscine-rust/module-03.md

 ```

 The `/* ... */` comment must be replaced with the return-type of the functions.
 You will have to
 define an *associated type* for the trait and use it there.
-That type should be able to represent
+That type must be able to represent
 any possible result of the operation `self + other` (or `self * other`).

 For example, the result of `250u8 + 10u8` cannot be represented by the `u8` type, but it fits in